Synthetixio/SIPs/SIPS/sip-83.md

 The staleness period will be initially set to `30 minutes` and is configurable via an SCCP.

+An additional point is that Synthetix already tracks whether the rates being supplied to the system are individually stale, or have been invalidated by chainlink warning flags (see [SIP 76](sip-76.md)).
+Currently, if any synth price is invalid at the time of a system debt calculation, the operation that triggered it will fail.
+Therefore system debt updates must also cache in flexible storage the validity of the debt snapshot in order to maintain this safety check.

+The debt snapshot function being public and unrestricted also means that, upon an invalid rate being fixed, the debt snapshot can be immediately recalculated by any account in order to re-enable dependent operations.

 #### Mint, Burn, & Exchange Debt Delta Adjustments